Estádio Olímpico Nilton Santos: Pan American Games, Botafogo, and the Olympics

 During the course of the 2007 Pan American Games held in Rio de Janeiro in July, the stadium hosted athletics competitions, in addition to twelve games of the first stage of the men's and women's football tournaments.
-After the conclusion of the games, on 3 August 2007, Botafogo de Futebol e Regatas signed a deal with the City of Rio de Janeiro to rent the stadium for 20 years.
-Botafogo was the only organization to present a bid; the club agreed to pay $18.200 (or R$36.000) a month to rent Engenhão, plus maintenance costs which run at $2 million (or R$4 million) annually.
+After the conclusion of the games, on 3 August 2007, Botafogo de Futebol e Regatas signed a deal with the City of Rio de Janeiro to lease the stadium for 20 years.
+Botafogo was the only organization to present a bid; the club agreed to pay $18.200 (or R$36.000) a month to lease Engenhão, plus maintenance costs which run at $2 million (or R$4 million) annually.
 On 11 August 2007, a 15-meter long and 6-meter high stadium wall collapsed, but nobody was hurt.
 On 10 September 2008, the Brazilian national team played for the first time at the Engenhão.
 The match, against Bolivia, for 2010 World Cup Qualification, ended 0–0.